A resource- and computationally-efficient protocol for multipartite entanglement distribution in Bell-pair networks: Results

 \item In our protocols, the locations of the star creations are not unique, in part because the highest-degree nodes (selected in Step~2 of the protocol) need not be unique and could be chosen randomly.

 \item Protocol~\ref{alg:GHZ_network_complete} requires a number of Bell pairs equal to the total sum of Bell pairs across all the stars in the list \texttt{MSG} from Step~12.
 The fusion protocols do not require any additional Bell pairs.
 It is also sufficient to use a number of Bell pair sources that is equal to the number of elements in the list \texttt{MSG}.
-We consider the number of Bell-pair sources in more detail in Sec.~\ref{sec-Bell-pair-sources}.

-\item In any given network, Protocols~\ref{alg:GHZ_network_complete} and \ref{alg:GHZ_network_subset} need not be executed in real time, they can be executed offline.
-The resulting information about where the local GHZ states should be created, and where the fusions of these local GHZ states should take place, can then be conveyed to all nodes in the network, such that the desired GHZ state (in either the complete case or the subset case) can be created.
+\item For a given network, Protocols~\ref{alg:GHZ_network_complete} and \ref{alg:GHZ_network_subset} need not be executed in real time; they can be performed offline, as they depend solely on the topology of the initial Bell-pair network.
+Indeed, up to Step~11, Protocol~\ref{alg:GHZ_network_complete} is purely classical and is intended to determine the list \texttt{MSG} that determines what fusions the nodes must do.
+This list can be determined in advance of the actual implementation in a network and distributed to the nodes.
+When it is time for the actual implementation, in real time, the nodes simply take the ``instructions'' represented by \texttt{MSG} and execute Protocols~\ref{alg:Bell_star_to_GHZ} and \ref{alg:multiple_GHZ_merge_tree_protocol_main}, coordinating with each other as needed.
+Similarly, Protocol~\ref{alg:GHZ_network_complete} is purely classical and can be executed in advance to determine the subgraph on which Protocol~\ref{alg:GHZ_network_complete} would be performed.

 \item Protocol~\ref{alg:GHZ_network_complete} will produce a tree.
 If we are in the complete case, then this is a minimum spanning tree for $G$.
 In the subset case, it will be a minimum spanning tree corresponding to the subgraph containing the desired nodes, as generated by Protocol~\ref{alg:GHZ_network_subset}.
 However, we emphasize that while our algorithm produces a tree, much like prior algorithms, ours is not just any tree --- it features a specific structure aimed at minimizing the number of Bell pair sources required for creation of the GHZ state.
-We elaborate on this point throughout Sec.~\ref{sec:analytical_results}.

 \item If the given network has one node with a degree equal to \( N-1 \)—that is, a node connected to all other nodes—then the protocol finishes in one step.

 \end{enumerate}